Breast Revision Surgery in Palos Verdes, CA

 There are many other reasons to undergo breast revision surgery, such as excessive scarring, nipple loss, and breast sagging.
 If you think you may need breast revision for any reason, schedule a consultation with Dr. Boyd.

 Results from breast revision surgery are long lasting, though the breasts will continue to age normally.
 Breast implants may need to be replaced at some point in the future.
+Dr. Boyd will happily provide ‘maintenance’ for your new breasts over the years.

 As much as 15 percent of women may need to undergo breast revision to change the size of their implants, especially as they age and their preferences change.
 Approximately 10 to 15 percent of women with silicone implants may experience capsular contracture or positioning issues, and slightly fewer may experience implant rupture.
 Other complications are even rarer.
 Overall, most women are very satisfied and experience no complications with the results of their breast procedures.